UPDATED: 11-18-2007

 (Click HERE for more courthouse photos and information.)

-A view from Ann Street in the 1940s.
+An eastern view down Third Street toward the courthouse in the 1940s.

 Looking toward the courthouse from Ann Street,